Level of instruction: Basic

 Reviewer information: Brooke Eguia, BS, MS, HTL(ASCP) is the Pathology Technical Supervisor at Fairview Southdale Hospital in Edina, Minnesota.
 She graduated from St. Cloud State University with a Bachelor of Science degree in general biology and from Capella University with a Master of Science in Human Service with a specialization in Health Care Administration.
 As a primary health career mentor to high school students, Brooke satisfied her desire for training and teaching histotechnicians and also worked as adjunct faculty at Rasmussen College, as a Medical Assistant laboratory techniques instructor.
 Most recently, she has focused on proctoring histology students in clinical/classroom progress and exam preparation.

 Review information: Carla J. Shoffeitt, MSM, HT(ASCP) is the Manager of the Pathology Department of Emory St. Joseph’s Hospital of Emory Healthcare in Atlanta, Georgia.
 She holds a Master of Science Degree in Healthcare Management as well as a Bachelor of Science degree in Biology from Troy University, Troy, Alabama.
-She is certified as a Histotechnician and has 25 years of experience in the field of Histology.
+She is certified as a Histotechnician and has over 25 years of experience in the field of Histology.

 Course description: A wide variety of topics on skin are discussed from morphology and grossing to Mohs surgery.
 The goal of this course is to expose histotechnologists and other pathology laboratory personnel to the various aspects of dermatopathology and shed light on the early stages of skin specimen processing.